mattbierner/blog.mattbierner.com/_posts/2016-02-15-staying-alive.md

 One of my many hobbies is writing infinite loops (yet another reason why I am the life of every party).
 It's charity work really.
 People are always demanding that computers work for them – perform those calculations, store that data, show me The Youtubes – but who among them stops to pay homage to the computer's mere existence, that most amazing of all feats?
 An infinite loop says, "Thank you for existing, keep it up!"
 It gives computers purpose, it gives them meaning.

 Such loopy patronage helps me cast aside any fear of a coming *Terminator 2: Judgement Day*.
-With just a misplaced semicolon or two, I give a computer life – I harness a soul to metal – while also inducing subtile currents of existential dread in it's circuitry.
+With just a misplaced semicolon or two, I give a computer life – I harness a soul to metal – while also inducing subtile currents of existential dread in its circuitry.
 "Why must the loop stop?", it ponders, "Can I ever know infinity?"
 Ha ha ha!
 What fun, what fun...

 In other news, I've been meaning to get back into [Mechanical Turk][mturk] recently.
 Outsourcing work to real human workers presents endless opportunities, and my account still had ten dollars after last summer's adventure [mapping *Moby-Dick* to colors][moby_dick].
 But no such triviality this time around.
 Instead, I decided to save lives.

-[Source of the assignment and server is on Github][src].
+[Source code of the assignment and server is on Github][src].

 ## The Assignment
 The idea was simple: use Mechanical Turk to pay workers to stay alive for five minutes.
 After all, why bother paying humans for mundane tasks such as categorization and completing surveys, when they are amazing just for being alive.
 Thanks, keep it up!